-Savona Bailey-McClain and Nadia DeLane are proud to announce the July artists for our Visual Muze Artist Residency on Governors Island.
-We have Valérie Hallier, Hilary Brown-Istrefi, Lamy Istrefi, Krista Knight, Lucas Recchione Gentzsch Mia Martelli, Laurel Richardson and Yalan Wen.
+Savona Bailey-McClain is proud to announce the July artists for our Visual Muze Artist Residency on Governors Island.
+We have Valérie Hallier, Krista Knight, Lucas Recchione Gentzsch Mia Martelli and Yalan Wen.
 Visual Muze is a project of the West Harlem Art Fund and a registered member of Artist Communities Alliance, an umbrella organization for US artist residencies.

 Multimedia artist Valérie Hallier came to the US with a Fulbright Scholarship after graduating from the ENSAD in her native Paris, France.
 In NYC, she received a MFA from SVA.
 Her work is being shown internationally.
 Main solo shows include “Screened Calls & Slow Portraits” at Medianoche gallery (NYC) and “Portraits Lents” at the ESAM, Caen, France.
 Group show locations include the LMCC Arts Center, Brooklyn Arts Council, A.I.R. gallery, Housatonic Museum (CT), ACM Siggraph (FL) and SCAN Arts Symposium (PA.)
 Commissioned by the Drawing Center (NYC) for Draw Now!
 Hallier was also selected for BRIC Media Arts’ first Biennial.
 Residencies include LMCC Swing Space on Governor Island, Pioneer Works with the NY Theremin Society and NARS Foundation.